Why is social climbing so harmful for a leader?

 It’s bad enough to status jockey with your peers, but picking on the weakest to score an easy win and look cool and powerful is simply low, low, low.

-Bullying can be either physical or verbal, and it’s more about social status than about bullies’ insecurities as many psychologist say (CNN study).
+Bullying can be either physical or verbal, and it’s more about social status than about bullies’ insecurities as many psychologists say (CNN study).

 Bullying confers the following social points to the misguided perpetrator(s):